Tänak retires from Rally Poland lead

 The 2019 world champion had targeted redemption in Poland, having lost likely wins in 2016 and 2017 with a puncture and crash respectively.

 Tänak had been putting in the fastest split times early on during the Stańczyki test, the longest of the rally at 18.3 miles.
-But around the halfway mark Tänak was stopped by the side of the road and out of the rally, with apparent damage to the front-left side of his hood and steam pouring out.
+But around the halfway mark Tänak was stopped by the side of the road and retired from rally, with apparent damage to the front-left side of his hood and steam pouring out.

 Road sweeping was in full effect on Friday’s opening test, with the later runners dominating proceedings.